 Riley turned her head and gave her boyfriend a surprised look.
 "She's Head Girl.
 She's hardly clueless."

-Sirius laughed and shook his head.
+Sirius shook his head.
 "No, I don't mean clueless in general," he clarified.
 "I just mean clueless lately.
 Usually in the beginning of relationships, girls tend not to notice what's going on around them that doesn't include their new guy.
 They're often in a daze, daydreaming whenever they have the time and fantasizing about their future."

 Riley looked at him and smiled, knowing that that was exactly what she did throughout Christmas break.
 "Yeah…" she said slowly.
 "But apparently Lily isn't doing any of that."